 - 12-14 strands of saffron/kesar

 - Boil the milk and keep this aside for 5 minutes, so that it cools a little.

-- Mix 2 tbsp. of lemon juice/vinegar with 2 tbsp. water and slowly add to the milk as it starts to coagulate.Add more lemon juice to the milk until the cheese and the water is clearly separated.
+- Mix 2 tablespoon of lemon juice/vinegar with 2 tablespoon water and slowly add to the milk as it starts to coagulate.Add more lemon juice to the milk until the cheese and the water is clearly separated.

 - Strain coagulated milk in a muslin cloth.
 Drain it in a utensil beneath the sieve.
 This will separate chenna or cottage cheese.

 - Pour a cup of cold water on the cheese to remove any bitterness residue of lemon.

 Steps for Rajbhog/cheese balls